plone/volto/docs/source/upgrade-guide/index.md

 ### Changes from the original slots feature

-Now `config.getSlots` in the configuration registry take the argument `location` instead of `pathname`.
+Now `config.getSlots` in the configuration registry takes the argument `location` instead of `pathname`.
-This allows to have more expressive conditions, and fulfill the use case of the `Add` form.
+This allows more expressive conditions to fulfill the use case of the `Add` form.

 (volto-upgrade-guide-17.x.x)=